josbroers/nextjs-skeleton/README.md

 ## 2. Scripts

-- Use `npm i` or `npm install` to install the dependencies
+- Use `pnpm i` or `pnpm install` to install the dependencies
-- Use `npm run dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
+- Use `pnpm dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
-- To build the application for production, use `npm run build`
+- To build the application for production, use `pnpm build`
-- To start a production server, use `npm run start`
+- To start a production server, use `pnpm start`
 - To export application as static HTML, use `next build && next export`

 ## 3. Security

-By default Next doesn't provide all the **security headers** which results in a vulnerable application.
+By default, Next doesn't provide all the **security headers** which results in a vulnerable application.
 I've added the default security headers listed in the [Next docs](https://nextjs.org/docs/advanced-features/security-headers).
 To test your application for security headers, visit [securityheaders.com](https://securityheaders.com/)

 ## 4. Styling